Come (album)

 Come is the fifteenth studio album by American recording artist Prince.
-It was released on August 16, 1994 by Warner Bros.
+It was released on August 16, 1994, by Warner Bros.
 Records.

-At the time of its release, Prince was in a public dispute with his then-record company, Warner Bros.
+At the time of the album's release, Prince was in a public dispute with Warner Bros.
+A lack of promotion from the label and from Prince himself resulted in Come under-performing on American record charts, stalling at No. 15, and becoming his first album since Controversy (1981) to not yield any top 10 singles in the US.
+However, it was more successful overseas, reaching the top 10 across Europe and topping the UK Albums Chart.

 The album would be Prince's final Warner Bros. album under his name.
-For the remainder of his contract with the company, his name would be represented by the "Love Symbol", and he would be referred to as "The Artist Formerly Known as Prince".
+For the remainder of his contract with the company, his name would be represented by the unpronounceable "Love Symbol", and he would be referred to in the media as "The Artist Formerly Known as Prince".

-Evolution of the album

-Most of the songs from the Come album were recorded in early 1993 during a highly prolific time for Prince.
-An early collection of single word-titled tracks included: "Come", "Endorphinmachine", "Space", "Pheromone", "Loose!", "Papa", "Dark", and "Poem".
-It was unknown at this time if these tracks were indeed intended for an album.
-In late May 1993, Prince's then band member, Mayte Garcia, sent a letter to a Prince fanzine listing the above tracks, plus a few others: "Interactive", "Peach", "Pope", "Solo", and "Race".
-Most of these songs were newly written, except "Peach" (written in 1992), and "Race" (written in 1991 during the Love Symbol Album sessions—it uses a scratching sound effect similar to Love Symbol Albums "The Continental").